 11+ Verbal Reasoning

-The 11+ Verbal Reasoning exam is by far the most common exam used is most 11+ exams.
+11+ Exam papers in Verbal Reasoning is by far the most common exam used in most 11+ exams.
 Almost all local authorities and private or independent schools use some form of Verbal Reasoning paper as part of their 11+ exam.
 With at least 21 question types proper preparation is needed.
 For more information Click here

-Our titles offer practice material suitable for both the GL, CEM and private school Verbal Reasoning exams.
+Our titles offer practice material suitable for the GL 11plus exam, CEM 11plus exam and private school Verbal Reasoning tests.

 What is 11+ Verbal Reasoning?